Special Opportunities and Programs

 Admission to Honors

-A select number of students are invited to join the University Honors Program during the university admission process.
-Most students are admitted to the program at the same time that they are admitted to Miami University directly from high school.
-However, current and transfer students may apply to the program.
+A select number of students are invited to join the Honors College during the university admission process.
+Current and transfer students may also apply to the Honors College.

 Honors on the Regional Campuses

-Students who are pursuing an Associate’s Degree or Bachelor’s Degree on the regional campuses also have the opportunity to participate in the University Honors Program.
-Interested students on the Hamilton and Middletown campuses should contact the UHP director for the regional campuses for information about the application process.
+Regional campus students pursuing an Associate’s or Bachelor’s degree have the opportunity to participate in the CLAAS Divisional Honors Program.
+Interested students on the Hamilton and Middletown campuses should contact the CLAAS Divisional Honors Program director for information and details about the application.

-For more information about the University Honors Program, please contact the UHP office at 513-529-3399, or visit the program’s website at http://www.MiamiOH.edu/honors.
+For more information about the Honors College, please contact the Honors office at 513-529-3399, or visit the Honors College website at http://www.MiamiOH.edu/honors.

 Other Types of Honors